dotnet/runtime/src/libraries/System.Text.Json/docs/ReferenceHandling_spec.md

 ## Value types

 * **Serialization**:
-The serializer emits an `$id` for every JSON complex type, that means that if you have a custom struct (which is value type), the serializer will append an `$id` to it, however, there will never be a reference to those `$id`s, since by default it uses `ReferenceEquals` when comparing the objects.
+The serializer emits an `$id` for every JSON complex type.
+That means that if you have a custom struct (which is value type), the serializer will append an `$id` to the JSON when serializing it.
+However, there will never be a reference to those `$ids`, since by default it uses `ReferenceEquals` when comparing the objects.

 ```cs
 public static void SerializeStructs()